AuriServe/Docs/Element API.md

 - **registerAlias(alias: string, identifier: string, transformer?: [[#Transformer Function]])** Registers an alias from `alias` to `identifier`.
 This should only be used if a previously registered element’s identifier had to change, such as if a plugin changes its name.
 Any elements identified by `alias` will be updated to be identified by `identifier`.
 This process is automatic, and irreversible.
+	If supplied, `transformer` will be called on the element’s [[Props]] before updating the element’s identifier. ^78cf71

 - **registerTransformer(definition: [[#Transformer Definition]])**
 	Registers a transformer with the supplied `definition`.
 A transformer represents the ability to *transform* one element to another, such as an image gallery to a carousel, and vice versa.
+Transformers represent an optional transformation.
+If a transformation is required for functionality e.g. when deprecating an element in favor of another, see [[#^78cf71|registerAlias]].

 ## Element Definition